DavidLemayian/docs.globaleaks.org/Glossary.rst

 	The action performed by the Whistleblower to submit a Tip to the GlobaLeaks Node.
 This action is performed by the Whisleblower in respect to the Context requirement.

    Notification
-	Method used to notify a Receiver that a new Tip or an update of an existing Tip is available.
-At the moment only E-Mail is the only notification supported, and Admin can configured with a template system the email content.
+	Method used to notify a Recipient that a new Tip or an update of an existing Tip is available.
+At the moment, email is the only notification supported, and Admin can configure with a template system the email content.